CNC Machining Lead Times: Key Factors and Planning Tips

 Automate the Quoting Process

 Traditional service bureaus often require 1-2 days just to return pricing and lead time estimates.
 This delay acts as a bottleneck before manufacturing even begins.
-RapidDirect’s AI-driven instant quoting engine evaluates your CAD file and returns accurate pricing in under three minutes.
+XCD’s AI-driven instant quoting engine evaluates your CAD file and returns accurate pricing in under three minutes.
 This single shift recovers days of idle waiting.

 Implement DFM Best Practices

 Use standard hole sizes and avoid sharp internal corners to eliminate the need for custom tooling.
-RapidDirect provides free Design for Manufacturability (DFM) reports instantly upon file upload.
+XCD provides free Design for Manufacturability (DFM) reports instantly upon file upload.
 This guarantees your design is optimized for the spindle before a purchase order is cut.

 Optimize Supply Chain Logistics